Lectures on LHC Physics: QCD

 Remembering how we arrive at the DGLAP equation we notice an analogy to the case of ultraviolet divergences and the running coupling.
 We start from universal infrared divergences.
-Those we describe in terms of splitting functions which we regularize using the plus prescription.
+We describe them in terms of splitting functions which we regularize using the plus prescription.
 The DGLAP equation plays the role of a renormalization group equation for example for the running coupling.
 It links parton densities evaluated at different scales $\mu_F$.

-In analogy to the scaling logarithms considered in Section~\ref{sec:qcd_scale_logs} we now test if we can point to a \underline{type of logarithm} the DGLAP equation re-sums by reorganizing our perturbative series of parton splitting.
-To identify these re-summed logarithms we build a physical model based on collinear splitting but without using the DGLAP equation.
-We then solve it to see the resulting structure of the solutions and compare it to the structure of the DGLAP solutions in Eq.(\ref{eq:qcd_dglap_mellin}).
+In analogy to the scaling logarithms considered in Section~\ref{sec:qcd_scale_logs} we now test if we can point to a \underline{type of logarithm} the DGLAP equation resums by reorganizing our perturbative series of parton splitting.
+To identify these resummed logarithms we build a physical model based on collinear splitting, but without using the DGLAP equation.
+We then solve it to see the resulting structure of the solutions and compare it to the structure of the DGLAP solutions in Eq.\eqref{eq:qcd_dglap_mellin}.

-We start from the basic equation defining the physical picture of parton splitting in Eq.(\ref{eq:qcd_factorize}) .
+We start from the basic equation defining the physical picture of parton splitting in Eq.\eqref{eq:qcd_factorize} .
 Only taking into account gluons in pure Yang--Mills theory it precisely corresponds to the starting point of our discussion leading to the DGLAP equation, schematically written as

-What we now need is an exact physical definition of the virtuality variable $t$ describing initial-state splitting.
-If we remember that $t=p_b^2<0$ we can follow Eq.(\ref{eq:qcd_sudakovdec2}) and introduce a positive transverse momentum variable $\vec{p}_T^2$ such that
+This form of collinear factorization does not include parton densities and only applies to final state splittings.
+To include initial state splittings we need a definition of the virtuality variable $t$.
+If we remember that $t=p_b^2<0$ we can follow Eq.\eqref{eq:qcd_sudakovdec2} and introduce a positive transverse momentum variable $\vec{p}_T^2$ in the usual Sudakov decomposition, such that

-From the definition of $p_T$ in the Sudakov decomposition Eq.(\ref{eq:qcd_sudakovdec}) we see that $\vec{p}_T^2$ is really the transverse three-momentum of of the parton pair after splitting.
+From the definition of $p_T$ in Eq.\eqref{eq:qcd_sudakovdec} we see that $\vec{p}_T^2$ is really the transverse three-momentum of of the parton pair after splitting.